 The first-generation Chromecast was announced and released on the same day, 24 July 2013 and was a video streaming device.
 A few years later, Chromecast Audio was and only streamed music and audio.

 The 2nd gen was released in November 2016 and was known as the Chromecast Ultra and offer support for 4K and HDR.
 A third generation of the HD video Chromecast was released in October 2018 and is still available.

 The latest model was released in September 2020 and is called Chromecast with Google TV.
 It marks a new direction in the product line as it features an interactive user interface and remote control.

-The latest version of the Google Chromecast is by far the most popular Google streaming stick and allows you to watch content from YouTube, BBC, ITV, Netflix, live TV, view photos saved on your Google account and more.
+The latest version of the Google Chromecast is by far the most popular Google streaming stick and allows you to watch content from YouTube, BBC, ITV, Netflix, Disney Plus, live TV, Sky Go (in NZ or with a VPN), view photos saved on your Google account and more.

-Get started by plugging the Chromecast device into your TV and installing the Google Home app on your Android smartphone.
+Get started by plugging your Chromecast into any TV and installing the Google Home app on your Android smartphone.
 Next, choose from over 2000 apps and click the cast button to magically transfer what you’re viewing to your TV.